rev22/git-uncommit/README.md

 Patches are created using ```git format-patch```, and can be applied using ```git am```, in addition to ```git-uncommit```

+Patches are given readable file names extracted from your commit messages.

 ## Comparison with related Git commands

 ```git stash``` can sometimes be used for similar purposes as ```git-uncommit```, the differences are: